celetor/vpstoolbox/README.md

 ## This script will help you set up many kind of useful tools on your VPS including website proxy download monitor and more.

 ### How to use
-For Debian/Ubuntu
+For apt based system like Debian/Ubuntu
 ```
 apt-get update && apt-get install sudo curl -y && sudo -i
 ```
-For Centos(not recommended)
+For yum based system like Centos(not recommended)
 ```
 yum update -y && yum install sudo curl -y && sudo -i
 ```